 To find the best daypack on the planet for you:

 Make a list of the features you absolutely must have (go back through the list above and take notes).

-Go to REI's easy to navigate website and drill down to the volume of pack you want.
+Go to REI's easy to navigate website filled with hiking and camping gear, and drill down to the volume of pack you want.

 Before you know it, you'll have several reasonable choices.

 Here's the daypack I reach for hike after hike:

 I love how it checks pretty much all of the comfort boxes above, and how it stands up to rock abrasion, trail mud, and indelicate tosses into the back of the jeep at day's end.

 The hip belt hugs me like none other, and I find it easy to get into and back out quickly, even in the rain.

 The mesh back panel directs heat away from the core.